Laurent-Gaillard/selinux_node_exporter/README.md

 ## Introduction

-This SELinux policy module is a backport of the Node Exporter module that is included in newer versions of the refpolicy (https://github.com/SELinuxProject/refpolicy).
+This SELinux policy module is a backport of the Node Exporter module included in newer versions of the refpolicy (https://github.com/SELinuxProject/refpolicy).
 It will allow people with older versions (this is the case on RHEL 7 and 8) of the policy to manage SELinux for Node Exporter easily.

-When used correctly, this SELinux policy module will make the Node Exporter application run on the host in the dedicated *node_exporter_t* SELinux domain.
+When used correctly, this SELinux policy module will make the Node Exporter application runs in the dedicated *node_exporter_t* SELinux domain.

 The original module was customized to create a *node_exporter_port_t* port type and allow *node_exporter_t* domain to listen to it.